tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-03-13-strange-attraction.md

 See [this page on my wiki](https://tomcritchlow.com/wiki/strategy-consulting/capabilities-decks/) for a little collection of inspiration and reference points on building a capabilities deck.

-## The Weird Many-colored Butterfly
+## The weird many-colored butterfly

 I want to take a moment to talk about “weird work”.
 Many independents feel trapped in a box - unable to “break out” into work that they either want to do or feel interested in.
 I [asked Venkatesh Rao](https://tomcritchlow.com/2019/01/22/weird-work/) how to find more alternative work out of your comfort zone and he said this (bolding mine):